Leiniao2/greatpeople/docs/great-people-trait-idea.md

 # Schumann: Fantasia – Your cards in this location won't be affected by Survival Scenario in the first round this card deployed/moved to, however cannot terminate the Survival Scenario.
 Achievement: Marriage of Love - The GP spend this turn only with 1 allied Female Mus (GP or Follower) at the same location, both did none action (move, retrieve, deploy, attack etc).

+# Montezuma II:
+Achievement:

+# Marie Antoinette: Madame Déficit - All GP in the same location with this card get -3 wealth.
+Achievement: Queen's Designer - Art or Mer GP at the same location get archived.

+# Ana Nzinga: Makunzes - If a Follower from another Player is forced retrieved from the same location, it will directly go to hand of this card's player instead.
+Achievement: Angola Peace - Ends a conflict scenario at a location with Fortress and Palace.

+# Li Qingzhao: Delicate Restriant - When this card is on board, you can deploy unlimited number of Wri/Art/Mus/Act Followers per turn.
+Achievement: Sheng Sheng Man - When All Player has exactly 2 cards (GP or Follower) deployed to this location.

+# An Jung-Geun: Assasination - if this is card was private and just become public this turn, it could conduct an attack regardless if there is a conflict scenario, to a Player that has only 1 GP in this location.
+This attack will kill the target GP.
+Achievement: Korea Commemoration - All the Korean locations onboard (at least one) only have Korean GP but not GP from other countries.